Initial Setup Guide

 To unlock all Zebra BI features including advanced charts and tables, income statements (P&L), and complete flexibility in visual styling, you need a Pro license key.

 There are two ways of getting the license key: you can either sign up for a free 30-day Pro trial or simply purchase your Pro license right away.
-Our Pro license key is valid for both visuals (Zebra BI Tables and Charts).
+Our Pro license key is valid for all visuals (Zebra BI Tables, Charts, and Cards).

 To insert the license key click on the "Info" button (Zebra BI logo) in the top-right corner.

 Copy the license key you received and paste it into the activation window.